|University Location||Gold Coast, Queensland|

 Completed bachelor’s degree

-You must have a suitable bachelor’s degree in a related field (public health; health services management; environmental health; allied health, medicine, nursing, psychology, clinical, research biomedical health and social science).
+You must have a suitable bachelor’s degree in a related field with a minimum cumulative GPA of 2.0/4.0 (approximately 65% +).
+Related fields include public health; health services management; environmental health; allied health, medicine, nursing, psychology, clinical, research biomedical health and social science.

 Those with a suitable postgraduate qualification (master’s, graduate certificate, or graduate diploma) in a related field may be eligible for up to 40 credit points of credit and may be able to complete the program in 1 year.
 Please contact OzTREKK for more information.